Restoration of residual gauge symmetries towards color confinement due to topological defects: Introduction

+Hence, it enables us to understand color confinement from the view point of restoration of the RGS due to topological defects also for the gauges other than the Landau gauge.
+However, the infinitesimal gauge transformation adopted in the previous paper is not sufficient to correctly take into account topological configurations as the RGS.
+Moreover, some topological configurations introduced in the previous paper give an infinite Euclidean action without any regularizations and do not contribute to the path integral in the naive way.

+In this paper, we elaborate our scenario to obtain the criterion in the following way: \begin{enumerate} \item[(i)] We use a finite gauge transformation to properly take into account the topological effects and to specify the RGS.

+\item[(ii)] We restrict the possible topological configurations so that they give a finite Euclidean action to give a non-vanishing contribution to the path integral. \end{enumerate}

 This paper is organized as follows.
-In Sec. \ref{sec:residual-Lorenz}, we remember the relation between the restoration condition for gauge symmetry in the Lorenz gauge and the Kugo-Ojima color confinement criterion.
-In Sec. \ref{sec:residual-MA}, we present the restoration condition for general residual gauge symmetry in the Maximal Abelian gauge.
-In Sec. \ref{sec:topological-configuration}, we introduce a concrete topological configuration that contribute to the path integral and reconsider the restoration condition.
+In Sec. \ref{sec:KO}, we give a review on the Kugo-Ojima color confinement criterion in the Lorenz gauge from the viewpoint of the restoration of the RGS supplemented with the current status of the related investigations.
+In Sec. \ref{sec:residual-Lorenz}, we extend the restoration criterion of the RGS in the Lorenz gauge by including the topological configurations resulting from a finite gauge transformation.
+In Sec \ref{sec:topological-configuration}, we show that there exists the RGS related to topological configuration obtained by a finite gauge transformation with the help of the Witten Ansatz and that the relevant topological configurations give a finite action integral to contribute to the path integral.
 The final section is devoted to conclusion and discussion.
-The details of the calculations are given in Appendices \ref{sec:EOM}, \ref{sec:behavior_h}, \ref{sec:calculation_condition}.
+The details of the calculations are given in Appendix \ref{sec:EOM}.